 Skip to content

 The data of a table are seperated into columns.
-Each column that should be used, must explicitly defines.
+Each column that should be used, must be explicitly defined.
 Columns that are not relevant for the analysis can be left out.

 Common column fields